 The

 Carter scores making it 5-4, but the Red Sox still lead.

-This lead lasts until the 6th when the Mets score 3 of their own,
+until the 6th when the Mets score 3 of their own, tying the score.

-tying the score.
-They scored another 3 in the 7th to go ahead of the
+They scored another 3 in the 7th to go ahead of the Sox for good,

-Sox for good, eventually winning the game 8 to 5.
-Another World Series defeat
+eventually winning the game 8 to 5.
+Another World Series defeat for the beloved

 #12.

-receptions, including a touching welcome from all of the current All Stars, who
+a touching welcome from all of the current All Stars, who gathered around Teddy

-entry, upsetting the favored Indians before succumbing to the Yankees in the
+as a wildcard entry, upsetting the favored Indians before succumbing to the

+The